Theatre Royal Haymarket: The 21st century

 In 2025 the theatre hosted Bill Bailey - Thoughtifier.
 Brian Cox starred as Johann Sebastian Bach in The Score, a new play by Oliver Cotton and Tamsin Greig starred in a revival of Rattigan's The Deep Blue Sea.
-These are expected to be followed by a new production of Othello, starring David Harewood in the title role, with Toby Jones as Iago and Caitlin FitzGerald as Desdemona.
+These were followed by a new production of Othello, starring David Harewood in the title role, with Toby Jones as Iago and Caitlin FitzGerald as Desdemona.
+In 2026 the musical The Unlikely Pilgrimage of Harold Fry played, followed by Grace Pervades by David Hare, starring Ralph Fiennes and Miranda Raison.

 Masterclass

 In 1998 the theatre founded Masterclass, a charity that offers creative opportunities and performing experiences to young people pursuing careers in the performing arts.
 Its activities include, in addition to masterclasses, apprenticeships in directing and theatre design, workshop productions, and theatre career fairs.
 The masterclasses cover a range of disciplines, from acting and directing to writing, producing and design, and give young people the chance to learn directly from leading practitioners working in theatre, film and television.
 As of 2012, more than 60,000 young people between the ages of 17 and 30 had participated in the masterclasses.